subhadip2510/SMS-Email---Spam---Classifier/README.md

 ## 🐛 Known Issues

-- Model may have difficulty with messages containing excessive special characters
+- The model may have difficulty with messages containing excessive special characters
 - Performance may vary with messages in languages other than English

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author